Easy Caramel Apples

 Tabletop Burners

-“This is wonderful!
-It’s bigger than I thought, and works great!”
+u0022This is wonderful!
+It’s bigger than I thought, and works great!u0022rnrnu003csection class=u0022pr-rd-content-block pr-accordion pr-accordion-collapsedu0022u003eu003c/sectionu003e

 (Ohio)